Skip to Main Content

 Gitenstein Library resources and beyond

 Use reference works (or tertiary sources) to begin your research.
 Refer back to them as you read and write.
-Reference works are inappropriate to cite in a research paper because the "conversation" among art historians occurs instead in scholarly books and exhibition catalogs, edited volumes, and peer-reviewed journal articles.
-Indeed, it is generally only in the latter works—in secondary sources—that scholars put forward their original ideas in an attempt to answer unresolved questions in the disciplines and thus to build on the work of earlier scholars.
-Reference works, on the other hand, provide background.
-They capture the scholarly consensus (i.e., the state of the field) at a particular moment in time and/or efficiently connect scholars and students with secondary sources.
+Reference works are generally not cited in research papers.
+Remember that the "conversation" among art historians occurs instead in scholarly books and exhibition catalogs, edited volumes, and peer-reviewed journal articles.
+Scholars use these forums to put forward original ideas in an attempt to answer unresolved questions in their fields or complicate current understandings.
+Reference works, on the other hand, provide credible background information.
+Reference works capture the scholarly consensus (i.e., state of the field) during a moment in time and/or efficiently connect researchers with the most useful secondary (and sometimes primary) sources.

 Use reference works legitimately to: